Discover 4 Breathing Techniques to Fight Stress

 Steps to performing abdominal breathing

-- Lie on your bed or a sofa.
+- Firstly, lie on your bed or a sofa.

-- Place one hand on your chest and another on your stomach.
+- Then place one hand on your chest and another on your stomach.

 - Take a deep breath through your nose for three seconds.